ndd21/PHYS281/docs/index.md

 project counting for 70%.

-Help and guidance for the exercises and project will be provided in weekly (Weeks 1-10) computer lab sessions split over 3 sessions: 09:00-10:30 and 10:30-12:00 on Tuesdays and 13:00-14:30 on Wednesdays.
+Help and guidance for the exercises and project will be provided in weekly (Weeks 1-10) computer lab sessions split over 3 sessions: 09:00-10:30 and 10:30-12:00 on Tuesdays and 11:30-13:00 (or 13:00-14:30 from Week 6 onwards) on Wednesdays.
 All students will be assigned to one of these sessions.
 Support can also be found via the course Teams channel during these same time slots.
 There will also be an "office hours" slot for additional help held on [Teams](https://teams.microsoft.com/l/channel/19%3a2fc8b74ecec9415da068a9d1db998c2f%40thread.tacv2/General?groupId=6450347a-2db6-4607-b96d-5b56f586d9b5&tenantId=9c9bcd11-977a-4e9c-a9a0-bc734090164a) on Mondays between 10:00-11:00.

-The assignments and quizzes must be submitted on Moodle by 13:00 on the Tuesday the week after the associated lab session (i.e., the Week 1 assignment should be submitted no later than 13:00 on Tuesday of Week 2).
-The late submission deadline is 13:00 on Wednesday.
+The assignments and quizzes must be submitted on Moodle by 14:00 on the Tuesday the week after the associated lab session (i.e., the Week 1 assignment should be submitted no later than 14:00 on Tuesday of Week 2).
+The late submission deadline is 14:00 on Wednesday.
 If you require an extension or have a problem please contact [Matt Pitkin](https://teams.microsoft.com/l/chat/0/0?users=m.pitkin@lancaster.ac.uk), [Elisabetta Boella](https://teams.microsoft.com/l/chat/0/0?users=e.boella@lancaster.ac.uk) or [Louise